-This creamy seafood combination makes a delicious meal, and it can be made with whatever seafood you like or have on hand.
-The shrimp and lobster combination is wonderful, but scallops, crab, or even chunks of firm white fish may be used in the recipe.
-Choose your favorite pieces or use what you have on hand.
-The seafood is marinated briefly, so plan to start about 1 hour before it's time to cook.
+This creamy seafood dish makes a delicious meal, and it can be made with whatever seafood you like or have on hand.
+The shrimp and lobster combination is decadent and rich, but scallops, crab, or even chunks of firm white fish may be used in the recipe.
+Choose your favorite aquatic protein or use what you have on hand.
+The seafood is marinated briefly, so plan to start about an hour before it's time to cook.

 This is a nice dish to make for a special occasion.
 It's perfect for a Valentine's Day dinner for two.
-Just scale it down a bit or follow the recipe and enjoy leftovers.
+Just scale it down a bit for a smaller serving or follow the full recipe and enjoy leftovers.

 - 1 pound shrimp (or more)